 As said, you don’t need to be an athlete to complete this trek but you should definitely be acclimated in order to avoid altitude sickness.

-You can take amazing photos with all three rainbow mountains in the background, especially together with the alpaca or llama we bring.
+You can take amazing photos with all three rainbow mountains in the background.

 The salt mines of Maras is another highlight in Cusco.
 The ponds have been in use since pre-Inca times by evaporating salt water from a water stream under the earth.
 This process has been performed for over 500 years.

 This incredible place is one of many sites which we will visit during our Sacred Valley day tour.
-At the end of the guided tour you can buy delicious chocolate with salt and different kinds of salts, which are great for cooking.
+At the end of the guided tour you can buy delicious chocolate with salt and different kinds of salts.

 But now listen up: Since middle of June, it’s not possible to walk among the salt mines anymore and you can only go to the general viewpoint.
 But no worries, you can still get amazing pictures!